rodinhart/lisp/readme.md

 ## LISP

+Lisp implementation in JavaScript that compiles to JavaScript and then evals the resulting code.

+### TODO

+- how to include better function names, e.g. `atom?`, `+`
+- Clean out this readme and c implementation?

+### C implementation

 An implementation of LISP written in C. The aim is to keep the core small and understandable, and provide a good interop (FFI) with C.

-### Running

 ```bash
 ./run.bat